minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    .. include:: /includes/openshift/install-minio-kubectl-plugin.rst

-.. cond:: k8s and not openshift
+.. cond:: k8s and not (openshift or eks or gke or aks)

    Kubernetes Version 1.19.0
    ~~~~~~~~~~~~~~~~~~~~~~~~~